 Prior to NASA, Tom was a Special Agent with the Defense Criminal Investigative Service (DCIS), the Naval Criminal Investigative Service (NCIS), and a U.S. Postal Inspector.

 Tom is a graduate of the U.S. Naval War College and the Federal Executive Institute, Charlottesville, VA.

 Cybercrime has been “old news” for Tom for a long time.
 Since 1995, he’s been focusing on how novel technology crimes will impact space missions of the future and humankind.
 These are crimes featuring exploitations of nanotechnology, biotechnology, human genomics, intelligent systems, and robotics.
 Human convergence with novel technologies by 2030 ensures a rich crime climate throughout the future.

-Tom combines training as a professional copywriter with his investigative skills to craft travel and general interest stories for media outlets.
+Tom combines professional training as a copywriter with his investigative skills to discover and craft travel and general interest stories for media outlets.
 Click on this link for more information.